 - Create your antagonist with care and add psychological ‘meat’ when setting up an opponent or supporting opponents, something for us to discover (their views, value set, etc.), and write in how something about them hinders your protagonist growing, flourishing, getting where they need to be;

 - Create ‘surprise reveal’ moments with care in your plot structure, sharing new information for characters, and with the result of ennobling or refining protagonist attitudes and goals;

-- Create a protagonist’s goal or plan and your antagonist’s counter-goal or plan, giving equal care to both, no matter your genre (i.e. Katniss plans to survive the Hunger Games whilst the Capitol tries to crush her in various ways; Jane Eyre plans to be independent on her terms whilst Aunt Reed, Rochester, Rivers all hope to crush Jane’s will in various ways);
+- Create a protagonist’s goal or plan and your antagonist’s counter-goal or plan, giving equal care to both, no matter your genre (e.g. Katniss Everdeen plans to survive the Hunger Games whilst the Capitol tries to crush her in various ways);

-- Create plot setbacks and comebacks; Jane Eyre’s finally found freedom through happiness on her engagement, before being thrust back (by discovering Rochester’s wife); Harry Potter feels he’s finally found family in godfather Sirius Black, before being thrust back (by Sirius’ death);
+- Create plot setbacks and comebacks, e.g. Jane Eyre’s seemingly found freedom and happiness on her engagement, before being thrust back (by discovering Rochester’s wife);

 - Create pieces of foreshadowing for readers to pick up on;